Carolyn Muessig

 Graduate Supervision

-I have supervised over four dozen graduate students working in the following areas: Beguine spirituality, early Franciscans, Dominicans, Catherine of Siena, Bernard of Clairvaux, Theresa of Avila, gender and sin, gender and identity, hagiography, Julian of Norwich, Marian iconography, religious poetry, preaching history, prayer and liturgy.
+I have supervised over four dozen graduate students working in the following areas: Beguine spirituality, early Franciscans, Dominicans, Catherine of Siena, Bernard of Clairvaux, Theresa of Avila, gender and sin, gender and identity, hagiography, Julian of Norwich, Marian iconography, religious poetry, preaching history, imagination and prayer in late medieval England.
 Two of my students won the University of Bristol Outstanding Dissertation Prize in the Faculty of Arts: Eliana Corbari, PhD, “Dominican Preachers and popular devotion in late medieval Italy” (Awarded 2009).
 Jennie Sanderson, Mlitt/PhD, “Sin and gender in late medieval theological sources” (Awarded 2010).
-If you are a perspective postgraduate student wishing to do a degree in the Department of Classics and Religion, University of Calgary, please do not hesitate to contact me to discuss possible research topics (carolyn.muessig@ucalgary.ca).
+If you are a perspective postgraduate student wishing to study with me, please do not hesitate to contact me to discuss possible research topics (carolyn.muessig@ucalgary.ca).

 Research:

-I have written on the history of stigmata, medieval preaching, Jacques de Vitry, Francis of Assisi, Catherine of Siena and female educators in the Middle Ages.
+I have written on the history of miracles, heresy, medieval preaching, Hildegard of Bingen, Francis of Assisi, Catherine of Siena and female educators in the Middle Ages.
 I am presently working on a project that investigates the history of female preachers and their sermons in late medieval and early modern Europe.
+Also underway is a critical edition of the Sermones feriales et communes by Jacques de Vitry (1160/1170–1240), one of the foremost preachers of his time.

 Podcasts: